 “My grace is sufficient for you, for my power is made perfect in weakness.” —2 Corinthians 12:9

-I kept repeating these familiar phrases, until God granted me that clarity I was looking for.
+The tears continued to come, but now they were tears of gladness.
+I repeated these familiar phrases and God granted me that clarity I was looking for.

-It’s easy to give God lip service, but when you see the word cancer associated with your name, it forces you to stand on your convictions.
-In that moment, your trust must be established.
+It’s easy to give God lip service, but when you see the word cancer associated with your name, you’re forced to choose.
+Will your trust remain, or will it crumble under the weight of circumstance?